 Manual testing is a software testing process in which test cases are executed manually without using any automated tool.
 All test cases executed by the tester manually according to the end user's perspective.
-It ensures whether the application is working as mentioned in the requirement document or not.
+It ensures whether the application is working, as mentioned in the requirement document or not.
 Test cases are planned and implemented to complete almost 100 percent of the software application.
 Test case reports are also generated manually.

 Manual Testing is one of the most fundamental testing processes as it can find both visible and hidden defects of the software.
-The difference between expected output and output, given by the software is defined as a defect.
+The difference between expected output and output, given by the software, is defined as a defect.
 The developer fixed the defects and handed it to the tester for retesting.

 Manual testing is mandatory for every newly developed software before automated testing.
 This testing requires great efforts and time, but it gives the surety of bug-free software.
 Manual Testing requires knowledge of manual testing techniques but not of any automated testing tool.

 Manual testing is essential because one of the software testing fundamentals is "100% automation is not possible."

-Types of Manual Testing:
+Types of Manual Testing